 Odd + Quirky Facts on… Byron Bay

-Now, the permanent population of Byron Bay sits at around 10,000, but the town attracts over two million visitors each year.
+Byron is a little place with a big reputation.
+With a permanent population of around 10,000, the town attracts over two million visitors each year.

 Nimbin, in the hills west of Byron Bay celebrates a free-spirited and alternative existence and can trace these roots to 1973 Aquarius Festival.
 The town has hosted the annual MardiGrass Festival for many years.

 With butter, bananas and bacon as cargo, passenger steamship the SS Wollongbar ran aground in 1921.
 Retired pro surfer and fourth generation local, Danny Wills learnt to surf on the sandbar that the wreck creates.
 In a quirky twist, Danny is the descendant of one of the Wollongbar crew members

 The SS Wollongbar which ran aground in 1921

 Surfers at ‘The Wreck’ where remnants of the SS Wollongbar can still be seen nearly a century on